 Mississippi shows wide racial gap in impact of coronavirus

 JACKSON, Miss.
-(AP) — Numbers released Wednesday show the stark disparity in how the new coronavirus is affecting black and white Mississippians.
+(AP) — Numbers released Wednesday show the stark disparity in how the new coronavirus is affecting black and white Mississippians, reflecting longstanding health problems in a state where African Americans are more likely than whites to be poor and uninsured.

-The state Health Department said 72% of Mississippi residents who have died of COVID-19 were African American and 28% were white.
+The state Health Department said 72% of Mississippi residents who have died of COVID-19 were black and 28% were white.
 The department said that was based on cases for which “full information” was available, as of Tuesday evening.

-It also said that 56% of Mississippians diagnosed with the virus are African American, 37% are white and 7% are of another race.
+It also said that 56% of Mississippians diagnosed with the virus are black, 37% are white and 7% are of another race.

 Mississippi's population is nearly 3 million.
 About 38% of residents are black and 59% are white.

-The posting of detailed information came a day after the state epidemiologist, Dr. Paul Byers, said about 50% and “maybe a little bit more” of those testing positive for the virus and more than 50% of those dying from it in the state are black.

-Byers called the disparity “troubling,” and he pointed out that people with health problems are more vulnerable to the virus.

-Mississippi has high rates of heart disease, diabetes and asthma.
-The state also has a high poverty rate and a large percentage of uninsured residents who might be less likely to seek preventative medical care for chronic conditions.
+Mississippi has a high poverty rate and a large percentage of uninsured residents who might be less likely to seek preventative medical care for chronic conditions.
+The state also has high rates of heart disease, diabetes and asthma, which can make people vulnerable to COVID-19.

-Mississippi is among the 14 states that have not expanded Medicaid coverage to the working poor.
-Expansion is an option under the health overhaul that then-President Barack Obama signed into law in 2010.
-Gov. Tate Reeves and other Republican leaders have said they don't want more people on a government program, and Reeves has recently said that the coronavirus pandemic has not changed his mind about Medicaid expansion.
+“We know that there are racial disparities in those diseases already, and we are seeing impacts now,” Byers said Wednesday during a news conference with Gov. Tate Reeves.

+Byers said the health disparities are “troubling.”
+Both he and the governor urged people to continue avoiding large groups to slow the spread of the virus.

 The Health Department said Wednesday that Mississippi’s overall coronavirus caseload grew to at least 2,003 infections and 67 deaths as of Tuesday evening.
 That is an increase of 88 cases and eight deaths from the previous day.
 The outbreak has spread to at least 41 long-term care facilities.